-AP COMPUTER SCIENCE PRINCIPLES - BU5231(2) - Fr., Soph., Jr., Sr. - 1 yr., 1 cr., 1 Math cr. -
+AP COMPUTER SCIENCE PRINCIPLES - BU5231(2) - Fr., Soph., Jr., Sr. - 1 yr., 1 cr., 1 Math cr. - Prerequisite: None.

-Prerequisite: None.
 AP computer Science Principles introduces students to the foundational concepts of computer science and challenges them to explore how computing and technology can impact our everyday world.
 The goal of this course is to create leaders in computer science fields and attract and engage those who are traditionally underrepresented with essential computing tools and multidisciplinary opportunities.
 Successful completion of this course will provide students with the opportunity to take the Advanced Placement examination in Computer Science.
-Students are expected to take this exam.

 AP COMPUTER SCIENCE A - BU5131(2) - Fr., Soph., Jr., Sr. - 1 yr., 1 cr., 1 Math cr. -Prerequisite: Algebra 1.
 This course teaches the methods and techniques of programming design as well as an in depth study of algorithms, data structures, data abstractions and object-oriented programming using the language Java.
 Successful completion of this course will provide students with the opportunity to take the Advanced Placement examination in Computer Science.
-Students are expected to take this exam.